 - If a project ends up running longer, you still get compensated for your time – which is often not the case with other pricing models (if you’re not meticulous in setting up the scope of the project and defining what constitutes additional work).

-- Clients are often wary about the variable nature of hourly rates.
+- Clients are often wary of the variable nature of hourly rates.
 You may book fewer clients because they’re afraid an hourly approach will take them over budget.
 (It often will!)

 What Is Fixed Price Billing?